WordPress/wordpress-playground/packages/docs/site/docs/main/web-instance.md

 # WordPress Playground web instance

-[https://playground.wordpress.net/](https://playground.wordpress.net/) is a versatile tool that allows developers to run WordPress in a browser without needing a server.
+[https://playground.wordpress.net/](https://playground.wordpress.net/) is a versatile web tool that allows developers to run WordPress in a browser without needing a server.
 This environment is particularly useful for testing plugins, themes, and other WordPress features quickly and efficiently.

 Some key features: